The Waste and Resource Reporting Portal

 - certifies that information contained in the report is correct

-- acknowledges the occupier of the facility's liability to pay the contribution determined in the report
+- acknowledges the occupier's liability to pay the contribution determined in the report

 - certifies that all exemptions and deductions claimed in the report are valid and correct, and can be substantiated (see Record-keeping requirements in the online reporting user guide).

-Important: All information contained within a waste contribution monthly report, records maintained in support of a report, and any claims for exemptions and deductions may be subject to EPA audit inspections.
+Important: All information contained within a report, records maintained in support of a report, and any claims for exemptions and deductions may be subject to EPA audit inspections.

 Scheduled facilities in the MLA or RLA